 STORIES STARTED AUTUMN OF 2021

 Make Music Matter!
-STORIES #ForABetterDay is a new and unique collaboration between Make Music Matter!, Linnaeus University, Tim Bergling Foundation and Signatur Foundation Sweden.
+STORIES #ForABetterDay is a unique collaboration between Make Music Matter!, Linnaeus University, Tim Bergling Foundation and Signatur Foundation Sweden.

 The project started Autumn of 2021 and run until 2022.
 It is a school project with a strong focus on music, creativity, digital technology and well-being.
 The project also deals with the story of the world artist Avicii, where the students get to work with Avicii’s music in their own music productions.
 The school project STORIES #ForABetterDay is about all people having a story to tell, a story about life that others need to hear.

 Stories can be expressed in many ways and with different forms of expression such as lyrics, music, drama, dance, film, photography, design and handicrafts.
 It is a thematic project where all subjects can be involved.

 Make Music Matter!
 STORIES #ForABetterDay is a project about music, creativity and mental health – is about well-being and about having faith in the future!